 And we provide the whole thing, it weighs 260 grams, so every sales representative can have in the briefcase.
-All you have to do is click on the switch, dip on the coffee, the glasses boot, and when the sound starts, the fun starts.
+All you have to do is click on the switch, pour down some coffee, the goggles boot, and when the sound starts, the fun starts.

-On our website we have only have not so cool solutions at the moment.
-We do this via a payment service, via Vimeo, and services like Facebook, YouTube or Vimeo, i.e. social media channels, there is much intelligence behind that and if the data connection of your mobile phone is weak you only see snow or it is rat-sharp up to 4K.
+On our website we have only had not so cool solutions at the moment.
+We do this through a paid service, via Vimeo, and services like Facebook, YouTube or Vimeo, i.e. social media channels, there is much intelligence behind that and if the data connection of your mobile phone is weak you only see snow or it is rat-sharp up to 4K.
 But we basically produce the basic MP4 files in 360°-video format in 8K resolution all around, because our customers also like to use this on a rented large touchscreen monitor at a trade fair in high resolution.

-Stefan: But standard users will probably continue to use the smartphone with appropriate goggles, or will the VR-glasses gradually get through outside the gaming scene?
+Stefan: But standard users will probably continue to use a smartphone with appropriate goggles, or will the VR-glasses gradually get through outside of the gaming scene?

 Marcus: You need a good connection and you need good screens.
-Google set certain standards three years ago, when they had been a little more hyped; as for example, the rotary sensor in your smartphone, so that the image does not smear.
+Google has set standards three years ago, when they had been a little more hyped; as for example, the gyroscopic sensor in your smartphone, so that the image does not smear.
 So, if you’re using modern technology, everything is good today.
-Of course, you can’t do it with a Nokia bone.
-So, software update, good screens, I work personally because I’m a Google enthusiast, with the Google Pixel.
+Of course, you can’t do it with an old Nokia.
+So, software update, good screens, I work personally with the Google Pixel, because I’m a Google enthusiast.

 For three years I had to watch how things didn’t go well in the end, online, in Germany.
 This is why we have recently launched the 360-up apps, thus, with our CMS tours in the offline version, you can pick your device and everything is working fine.
 Therefore, your phone just needs a good processor and a good resolution.
 It also works fine on the iPad, of course, and what we do now with the videos; we like to put them with the “switch-on button-running-solution” on our in-house VR-headsets.

-Marcus: Absolutely, so even with us on the website you can already fly in a 3D-scan with data point cloud through a spaceship that is located in Düsseldorf.
+Marcus: Absolutely, so even now showing on our website you can already fly in a 3D-scan with data point cloud through a spaceship that is located in Düsseldorf.